QEWD-Courier/Ripple-Qewd/README.md

 If you're running in secure mode, the first time you connect you'll be redirected to Auth0's Lock screen, through which you can log in.

-The RippleOSI User Interface should then appear.
+The Ripple Showcase Stack User Interface known as [PulseTile](http://ripple.foundation/pulsetile/) should then appear.

-6) You'll probably want to run the Ripple middle tier as a background service.
+6) You'll probably want to run the Ripple-QEWD middle tier as a background service.
 The easiest way is to use *PM2* which has already been installed for you.